What’s not to like about flip flops?

 Researchers at Auburn University studied and scrutinized them in 2008.
 And when the test was completed, they concluded that wearing thong-style flip flops can result in sore feet, ankle and legs.

 Innocent as flip-flops may appear, they can lead wearers to alter their gait, resulting in problems and pain from the foot radiating up into the hips and lower back.
-Overuse could lead to plantar fasciitis, a condition that causes severe pain in your heels.
+Overuse of flip flops could lead to plantar fasciitis, a condition that causes severe pain in your heels.

 Two years later, the University of Louisiana got into the act.
 You know how you sometimes you curl your toes just so to grab the flip-flop, so it stays on your foot?
 The Louisiana researchers found that when you do, you’re causing the muscles in the front of your shin to work even harder, and causing strain that doesn’t happen when you’re barefoot or in sneakers.